 Housing/Parking: Our housing is free and is located inside the Hospital.
 Housing is arranged on a first-come basis since there is one room available to share between FM and IM rotations.
 The room includes a private bathroom with a shower.
 Housing is for those students who live 35 miles or more from McKeesport PA.
 Parking is free in the garage and medical students are given an ID badge for access during their rotation.
 Students are also given UPMC Network access.

 Resources: The hospital and FM outpatient centers all utilize Electronic Medical Records and have Wi-Fi available throughout.
 UpToDate access accessible throughout the hospital.

 FM Rotation Information

 Family Medicine Inpatient: Medical students are immersed in the family medicine inpatient teaching service.
 The team consists of a family medicine attending and senior and junior residents.
-Each morning there is morning report, teaching rounds and follow-up on assigned patients.
-Daily conferences are held at the hospital, which include grand rounds, journal club, and CPC's.
+Each morning there is a morning report, teaching rounds, and follow-up on assigned patients.
+Daily conferences are held at the hospital, which include grand rounds, journal clubs, and CPCs.
 The student is encouraged to attend these conferences.

 Didactics: Wednesday afternoons at the LFHC Center are core lectures and workshops on various topics specific to primary care.
 OMM is monthly.